pizza3/re-swipe/README.md

 ## Introduction

-re-swipe is a card swipe concept as seen on applications such as tinder, which provides the card like component and the track of accept and reject state of each and every card.
+re-swipe is a react component library emulating the UI card swipe as seen on applications such as tinder, this component provides the state track for each card, controls for physic's animation, dynamic trigger, and other feature's.

 <p align="left" >
   <img src="https://media.giphy.com/media/2Yj2wLCtjRBTf4LFSz/source.gif" height="auto" width="33.3%">